htrajan/ht-drawsteel/Ancestries/Hakaan.md

 “You're not from the Barrow Hills,” he said.

-The Pillar shook her head.
-“No, I do not wot of your hills.
+The Pillar shook her head, “No, I do not wot of your hills.
 I am from the hills north of the Blue Cloud [[Mountain|Mountains]] in far Vanigar.”
 She turned and looked down at the Arrow with some pride.
 “My people are descended from the original Haka'an tribe.”
 She went back to work.
 “Though I am sure the Barrow Men, as you call them, are a fine people.
 We're all related, you see.”

 “Is that why you joined the Society?”

 “Oh yes,” the Pillar said.
 “I had only left home a fortnight previous when Memory came to Vanigar to recruit me.
 I had a sense my wyrd lay in some distant land, but I did not know the world was so big.”

-“Did she look like herself?” the Arrow asked, smiling, enjoying a moment of shared experience with the giant woman.
+“Did she look like herself?” the Arrow asked, smiling.
+Enjoying a moment of shared experience with the giant woman.

 The Pillar chuckled, and the Arrow's chest vibrated with the force of it.
 “No, she looked like an agéd wise woman of Vanigar.
 I think only in fabled Alloy could the Memory of a Sunset at Dawn [[Walk|walk]] the streets without ‘scaring the horses,' as they say.”